MirandaUbong/Churn-Analysis/README.md

 # Churn-Analysis
-A customer churn analysis dashboard.\n This analysis uses 10,000 unique customer datasets of a retail bank.
+A customer churn analysis dashboard./n This analysis uses 10,000 unique customer datasets of a retail bank.